What Is Goiter? Symptoms, Causes and Treatment Without Surgery.

-You may know the goiter or the lump in the neck, but what is the true definition of goiter, Symptoms, causes and Goiter Treatment without Surgery.
+You may know the goiter or the lump in the neck, but what is the correct definition of goiter, Symptoms, causes and Goiter Treatment without Surgery.

 What Is Goiter?